du5t/spaceship/design.md

 systems. "[you and yours](https://en.wikipedia.org/wiki/Friend_of_a_friend)" is a good enough "market share" for a fully-lived experience. the options just haven't been flexible or satisfying enough yet.

+a healthy variety of interdependent but autonomous and discoverable networks of communication that decouple global hierarchy and authority from capacity and structure offers not only this flexibility, but also the recognition and agency not afforded by centralised networks.

 #### spacecraft v. browsers